Barry Norman: Career

 In a 2013 article for the Radio Times, Norman listed what he considered to be the 49 best British films of all time.
 The list included The Cruel Sea (1953), Chariots of Fire (1981), and Skyfall (2012).
 Norman explained: "In most cases the criteria I used was whether these films were going to last; whether new generations of cinema-goers would want to watch them in 20 years' time [...]
 Most are quite old films, but they all appeal to this generation of film-goers as much as they did when they were first made."

 Norman wrote and presented a number of documentary series for the BBC and ITV, including Hollywood Greats (1977–1983), Barry Norman's Guide to American Soaps (1985), Talking Pictures (1987), and Soaps Down Under in 1991.
-And in 1982 Norman presented Omnibus.

 Norman was, together with Elton Welsby, the main anchorman for Channel 4's coverage of the 1988 Summer Olympics in Seoul.
 Also Norman presented part of Comic Relief in 1990 and 1991.

 Norman was for some years a regular radio broadcaster on BBC Radio 4.
 In 1974, he presented Today, and was the first chairman of The News Quiz.
 He was the original presenter of the BBC Radio 4 transport-and-travel show Going Places and of its sister travel-magazine, Breakaway.
 Other shows included The Chip Shop, an early 1980s series dedicated to the emerging home-computer industry.
 In 1996, he presented an interview series for BBC Radio 5 Live.

 Norman was associated with the phrase "And why not?", which was often attributed to that of his puppet likeness on the satirical ITV show Spitting Image.
 Norman explained to Empire magazine in 2014 that it had originated from a Rory Bremner sketch show on Channel 4.
 Norman later adopted the phrase himself, and it is the title of his 2003 autobiography.
 In 2008, Norman launched a brand of pickled onions using a recipe handed down through his family.